Our Team

 Professor of Comparative Media Studies

 T.L.
 Taylor is Professor of Comparative Media Studies and Director of the MIT GameLab.
-She is a qualitative sociologist who focuses on the interrelations between culture and technology in online environments.
+She is a qualitative sociologist who has focused on the interrelations between culture and technology in online environments for other thirty years.
+Her work sits at the intersection of sociology, critical internet and game studies, and science and technology studies.

 Her book about game live streaming, Watch Me Play: Twitch and the Rise of Game Live Streaming (Princeton University Press, 2018), is the first of its kind to chronicle the emerging media space of online game broadcasting and won the American Sociological Association’s CITAMS book award.
 She is also the author of Raising the Stakes: E-Sports and the Professionalization of Computer Gaming (MIT Press, 2012) which explores the rise of esports and Play Between Worlds: Exploring Online Game Culture (MIT Press, 2006), an ethnography of the massively multiplayer online game EverQuest.
 In 2012 Princeton University published her co-authored book on conducting ethnographic research in online multi-user worlds, Ethnography and Virtual Worlds: A Handbook of Method.

-She serves as a member of Twitch’s Safety Advisory Council, co-founded AnyKey, and was on the advisory board for Riot’s Scholastic Association of America.
+She co-founded AnyKey, served as a member of Twitch’s Safety Advisory Council and was on the advisory board for Riot’s Scholastic Association of America.
 She also serves on the editorial boards of Social Media & Society, Games and Culture, American Journal of Play, and ROMChip.

 More information about her work can be found at her website.